Oregon State Bar: Purpose and procedure

 Like most other states, the Oregon State Bar Association has established a "Client Security Fund" which will reimburse clients, up to a certain amount, who are victims of their own lawyer's dishonesty.
 To be eligible for a CSF award, there must evidence of dishonesty in an established lawyer-client relationship or the lawyer must have acting in a fiduciary capacity related to the lawyer's practice of law.
 "Dishonesty" includes failing to refund fees where no work was done on the matter or where the work done was de minimis or of no value to the client.

-Establishment of fund
+Decision to create fund

+In late September 1958, the bar association voted at its annual convention to adopt an indemnity plan to protect clients against losses of funds entrusted to a member of the profession.
+This was reported to have set "nation-wide legal history.".
+According to an editorial published in November 1963 in favor of the "client indemnification plan", the concept was relatively new, but had been catching on rapidly.
+The 1963 editorial stated that "the inauguration of the client indemnity fund would not be an admission, tacit or otherwise, that there are crooks active in the practice of law In the state.
+Nor would it be an accusation against other members of the bar.
+It would affirm their responsibility to the public.
+It would be an assurance that lawyers as a whole are so proud of their profession, so confident of their fellows, that they are willing to tax themselves to protect their clients against the occasional misdeeds of a few."

+First effort fails in 1959

 In March 1959, a bill was introduced in the Oregon Legislature which would have set up a fund to reimburse the public when attorneys embezzled funds of their clients.
 The bill was recommended by the Oregon State Bar.
 The system would be funded by assessments on the members of the bar.
 On March 24, 1959, the bill was voted down in the Judiciary Committee of the Oregon House of Representatives.
-According to a report, "the committee felt it would be unfair to require honest attorneys to pay for the sins of dishonest lawyers and that the bill would have encouraged claims against the proposed fund."
+According to a report, "the committee felt it would be unfair to require honest attorneys to pay for the sins of dishonest lawyers and that the bill would have encouraged claims against the proposed fund.".
+According to an editorial from the time that was critical of the 1959 legislature, "the lawyers indemnity fund, a self-financed tax upon the lawyers of the state to pay losses from the occasional embezzling attorney, was killed by a committee of house lawyers."